anupj/cta-study-material/things-you-must-know.md

 ## Security
 * What are the possible approaches to store PII?
 * What are the possible approaches to store a secret?
+* List the key vulnerabilities that might affect a SFDC implementation
+* For every vulnerability identify mitigations

 ## SAML
  * SAML SP-initiated flow